linode/docs/docs/guides/applications/containers/how-to-create-a-dagger-pipeline-with-linode/index.md

     anyio.run(main)
     ```

-3. After the new build section is added, the entire file should resemble the following example.
+1. After the new build section is added, the entire file should resemble the following example:

     ```file {title="~/hello-dagger/ci/main.py" lang="python"}
     import sys